 Congratulations!
 You got the big boss to attend your call.
 Now let’s make sure you’ve got enough executive presence to impress them.

 Senior executives by definition have less time and patience than any other decision-maker.
 No big surprise.
 But you might be surprised to learn they probably also have less knowledge than anyone else on your call.
 They’ll also have different expectations.
-Here are some tips for making sure you’re ready to make their shortlist in just one call and understand how to show executive presence.
+Here are some tips for making sure you’re ready to make your shortlist in just one call and understand how to show executive presence.

 - Demonstrate organization ASAP.
 Create and send an agenda, be sure the invite and link/location are clear and sent well ahead of time, and start the call with background and introductions.